guccibirkenstock/learning-journal/html.md

 > card sorting: placing each piece of information that a visitor might need to know on a seperate piece of paper and then organizing the related information into groups
 - each group relates to a page
 - on larger sites, pages can be grouped as well in order to create different sections of the website

+### Wireframes
+>  a simple sketch of the key information that needs to go on each page of a site.
+It shows the hierarchy of the information and how much space it might require.
+- designers will take the elements that need to appear on each page and start by creating wireframes
+-  involves sketching or shading areas where each element of the page will go